 The forced shift to working from home is here to stay, with Forrester reporting that 21% of global IT workers will work remotely all or most of the time.

-To support these workers, intelligent automation will become key.
-Within IT departments, intelligent automation can help with troubleshooting and triage issues.
+To support these workers, A.I. enabled process automation will become key.
+Within IT departments, this can help with troubleshooting and triage issues.

 In the HR department, automation will be able to support remote workers by responding to employee benefits questions, supporting with documents filed, and delivering enhanced customer service.